amanzi/amanzi/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 Note, this always monitors the residual.

-.. _solver-typed-nka-ls-spec:
+.. _solver-nka-ls-spec:
-.. admonition solver-typed-nka-ls-spec
+.. admonition solver-nka-ls-spec

     * `"nonlinear tolerance`" ``[double]`` **1.e-6** Defines the required error tolerance.
 The error is calculated by a PK.